Faculty and Staff Benevolence Fund

 - Complete the Benevolence Fund Request Form.

 - The application must be completed in full to be considered for financial assistance.
-Documentation must also be attached to the application upon submitting for review.
+Documentation must also be attached to the application upon submission for review.
 Incomplete applications will be returned, which can cause delays.
-The completed application and attached documentation should be sent to The Office of Human Resources and Equal Opportunity, marked "Confidential Attn: Faculty and Staff Benevolence Fund Program Administrator."
+The completed application and attached documentation should be sent to The Office of Human Resources, marked "Confidential Attn: Faculty and Staff Benevolence Fund Program Administrator."

 - The Faculty and Staff Benevolence Fund Program Administrator will redact personal identifying information from application materials and then forward them to the committee for review.